 Finally... the management of change is essential to successful improvement.
 Change control is essential to the management of change.
 Governance must be established to manage the performance of the key business processes as well as the initiatives to change them.

-Before we close this post, its worth mentioning that Lean management is an approach to managing an organisation that supports the concept of continuous improvement; a long-term approach to work that systematically seeks to achieve small, incremental changes in processes in order to improve efficiency and quality.
+Before we close this line of thought, its worth mentioning that Lean management is an approach to managing an organisation that supports the concept of continuous improvement; a long-term approach to work that systematically seeks to achieve small, incremental changes in processes in order to improve efficiency and quality.

 Lean, in engineering terms, can be defined as a production process that has no waste; in a service business, it is an internal value chain that has no waste.
 Any activities that do not contribute to the value of your product are waste.